decentrawise/graphenejs-ws/README.md

 ## Tests

 The tests show several use cases, to run, simply type `yarn test`.
 The tests require a local Graphene node to be running, as well as an active internet connection.

+## Binaries / Browserified bundles

+Please have a [look here](https://github.com/decentrawise/graphenejs-ws/releases) to find your desired release.

+If you want to build the binaries yourself you can clone this repository and run `yarn`.
+It will create:

+-   Browserified version `build/graphenejs-ws.js`
+-   Browserified and minified (babel) version `build/graphenejs-ws.min.js`